-Vuvuzelas blare in Fischer's 'blood libel' anti-semitism opera
+Vuvuzelas blare in Fischer's 'blood libel' anti-Semitism opera

 Fischer, who is Jewish, said he had wanted for 25 years to write an opera based on the true story of the incident in Tiszaeszlar that touched off a wave of anti-Semitism across Hungary, and he felt the time had come.

-"The same responses, stereotypes and petrified, unreasonable prejudices appear nowadays as if we were back in the Red Cow Inn in Nyireghaza in 1883," he wrote in the program notes.
+"The same responses, stereotypes and petrified, unreasonable prejudices appear nowadays as if we were back in the Red Cow Inn in Nyireghaza in 1883," he wrote in the programme notes.

 The score for gypsy band and full orchestra, including electric guitars and with Fischer conducting, ranged from Bach to cabaret crooning to rap.